Luctum/Projet2PDL_OpenFoodFact/README.md

 ## Configuration

 Edit the config.json file at the root of the project.
-Multiple example config.json files are at the root in order to quickly test the program.
+Multiple example config.json files are at the root in order to quickly test the program, you just need to rename them "config.json" to use them.

 ### Which field to search